Common Sources of Air Leakage in Properties

 Attending to Poor Insulation

 Poor insulation can be a common problem in many properties throughout the UK, especially in older buildings with thin glass windows and awkward air gaps in its structure.
+This is however, easily rectified by installing double glazing wherever possible.
 Also, for buildings with cavity walls and older building standards, there may be yet further air penetration and disruption to the building envelope.

 Air leakage points in any property are a great nuisance, not only affecting the temperature of your home, but also monthly heating bills.
 This in turn can also have considerable impacts on the environment, adding to your property’s carbon footprint.